Reapportionment / Redistricting

 The Geospatial Information Office has produced a redistricting data hub that includes a story map of the various proposed maps, an archive of various map versions, details on district populations and demographics, census block data, and additional information.
 It is accessible through the button below.

-For more information including district maps, visit the Restricting Data Hub online.
+For more information including district maps, visit the Redistricting Data Hub online.

 The Charter for the Athens-Clarke County Unified Government (ACCGov) requires election district boundaries for ACCGov Commission districts to be reapportioned following the publication of each official federal decennial census.
 This allows for districts to change size as appropriate based on population changes over the previous 10 years.